Jessicahust/tair/README.md

    We are avtively looking for contributors so if you have any ideas, bug reports, or patchs you would like to contribute please do not hesitate to do so.

 * Roadmap
- - use seastar as network framework.
-The original network framework tair uses is libeasy which is not opensource.
+ - use kiwi as network framework.
+   The original network framework tair uses is [libeasy](https://github.com/alibaba/oceanbase/tree/master/oceanbase_0.4/libeasy_rpm) which is not opensource